java-wanted/jupik/07-generics/GENERICS.md

 - The wild card *?* could be used to specify a type that extends some type (the type objects if the clause *extends* is absent)

+### Parameterised operations

+Let it is required to provide an operation that receivece a collections of elements of an arbitrary type and returns an element of this collections.
+It is possible to parametrise this operation to return the element with a specific type:

+    <T> T getElement(Collection<T> collection) {
+        ...

+Solve the following transfer problem:

+- Provide an operation that receive two instances of the type List, src and dst

+- The operation must move all elements from the first instance to the second one